diyhue/hassio-addon/diyhue/DOCS.md

 ### Option: `debug`

 If you turn the debug option to true you will get extended logs in the output section of the add-on.

 Valid values: `false`, `true`.

+### Option: `no-serve-https`

+You have to set this value to true if you are running hassio under https.
+Hassio doesn't allow the usage of SSL on the websocket at the moment.
+So you have to force diyhue to not use https.

+Valid values: `false`, `true`.